-When a video isn't the main content of a page, the "prominence" of a video on the page is an important signal to Google about whether or not to index the video.
+The "prominence" of a video on the page is an important signal to Google about whether or not the video is considered to be the main content of the page.
 In a page with multiple videos, a prominent video will typically be chosen ahead of a non-prominent video for indexing.

 How Google extracts information about a video

 Google tries to determine various metadata about a video, including the title, thumbnail, description, and more, from different places:

 - Google can use structured data (VideoObject), various HTML tags, and video sitemaps to obtain a thumbnail, title, description, and video URL.